cardboard-iguana/cardboard-iguana.com/notes/how-to-use-find-with-file-metadata.md

 |   M    | Megabytes |
 |   G    | Gigabytes |

-For example, use `-size +4G` to find files over 4 GB (i.e., those that can’t be written to a FAT32 file system).
+For example, use `-size +4G` to find files over 4 GB (i.e., those that can't be written to a FAT32 file system).

 ## -perm